weoil/lynx-stack/website/docs/en/guide/cli.md

 Usage: rspeedy dev [options]

+Run the dev server and watch for source file changes while serving.

 Options:
-  -b --base <base>          specify the base path of the server -c --config <config>      specify the configuration file, can be a relative or absolute path --env-mode <mode>         specify the env mode to load the .env.[mode] file --environment <name...>   specify the name of environment to build --no-env                  disable loading `.env` files" -h, --help                display help for command
+  --base <base>            specify the base path of the server --environment <name...>  specify the name of environment to build -c --config <config>     specify the configuration file, can be a relative or absolute path --env-mode <mode>        specify the env mode to load the .env.[mode] file --no-env                 disable loading `.env` files" -m --mode <mode>         specify the build mode, can be `development`, `production` or `none` -h, --help               display help for command
 ```

 The dev server will restart automatically when the content of the configuration file is modified.